Welcome to Three Paradigms of Reality!

 California State University, San Bernardino

 Ron Dudum lives at the intersection of American confusion on race.
-His parents emigrated from Palestine to the United States, where Ron was born in 1956.
-Since then, there has never been a time when his country has not been at war with his ancestry.
+His father emigrated to the United States from Palestine in 1947, and his mother was born in Pennsylvania soon after her parents arrived in this country from Palestine.
+Ever since Ron was born in San Francisco in 1956, there has never been a time when the United States has not been at war with his ancestry.